abhixz13/Ayurvedic_assistant/README.md

 If you encounter any issues:

-1. Check the [Display Guide](DISPLAY_GUIDE.md) for troubleshooting
-2. Ensure your Google API key is properly configured
+1. Ensure your Google API key is properly configured
-3. Verify all dependencies are installed
+2. Verify all dependencies are installed
-4. Check the logs for detailed error messages
+3. Check the logs for detailed error messages
+4. Make sure you have internet connection for API calls

 ## 🎉 Acknowledgments

 - Built with Google Gemini AI
 - Uses sentence-transformers for embeddings
-- Interactive widgets powered by ipywidgets
 - Web interface powered by Gradio
 - Beautiful display system with custom CSS